magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 On our way back to the hotel, Vincent burst out: “They know nothing of the locals!
 They live entirely inside an English-speaking bubble.”

-“Cantonese is terribly hard,” I replied.
-“Even Mandarin would be easier.”
+“Eastfordian is terribly hard,” I replied.
+“Even Newbridgian would be easier.”

 But Minh was thoughtful.
 “It’s not just the language.
 It’s the lack of desire to connect.
 The body speaks when words fail, but here, even when people understand English, they don’t seem to want the exchange.”